msolimann2cs/Skin-Disease-Diagnosis/README.md

  -  'server':  This folder includes the code the server module that needs to be running for the application.

- -  'chatbot':  This folder includes the code the chatbot module.
+ -  'Clara-Chatbot':  This folder includes the code the chatbot module.

  -  'application':  This folder includes the code the flutter application.